IamGiel/shopping-cart/README.md

 3. in the CLI, type mongod
 4. in a different CLI, type mongo
 5. in a different CLI type, npm start
+6. Open your browser: go to -> http://localhost:3000/
+7. Enjoy and leave me a comment!